k-sae/ign-reviews-Analysis/README.md

 10      20m
 9       15m
 ```
- ``in this example 10 had an average of 20 mil sold copy  ``
+ - ``in this example 10 had an average of 20 mil sold copy  ``
  ``then the score had an high impact on the sales proccess``

--we will use the output file resulted from this first process as our dataset for the next step
+- we will use the output file resulted from this first process as our dataset for the next step

--this time i will use the mapper and reducer from the ``analyzer`` package
+- this time i will use the mapper and reducer from the ``analyzer`` package
 ```
 #commands will be added on 12/12/2017
 ```